eeoooue/DockerTodos-Fork/README.md

 ### Setup:

-Open application directory in a Terminal and set command:
+Open application directory in a Terminal and run command `docker-composer up -d` to set Docker container.

-`docker-composer up -d`
+### Use:

+In your browser, open http://localhost:4200/ to see the new app run.